sqdArtemy/water_quality_analysis/README.md

 - **`data/`**: Data used to train the model
 - **`graphs/`**: Files of graphs generated in `.ipynby` file
-- **`model.ipynb`**: Notebook containing data analysis scripts and the Histogram-based Gradient Boosting Classification model to predict whether water is potable or not
+- **`model/`**: Contains notebook with data analysis scripts and the Histogram-based Gradient Boosting Classification model to predict whether water is potable or not; Additionally contains saved file of the model
+- **`gui.py`** File with simple GUI for more comfortable model interference
 ---

 ## Installation